-Unless otherwise indicated, the address of each person named in the table below is Ten Trinity Square, London EC3P 3AX, England.
-The amounts and percentages of our shares beneficially owned are reported on the basis of regulations of the SEC governing the determination of beneficial ownership of securities.
+The amounts and percentages of our shares beneficially owned are reported on the basis of regulations of the Securities and Exchange Commission, or SEC, governing the determination of beneficial ownership of securities.
 Under the rules of the SEC, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of that security, or investment power, which includes the power to dispose of or to direct the disposition of that security.
-A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial ownership within 60 days.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which that person has no economic interest.
+A person is also deemed to be a beneficial owner of any securities of which that person has a right to acquire beneficial owner of securities as to which that person has no economic interest.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options held by that person that are currently exercisable or exercisable within 60 days of the date of this offering are deemed issued and outstanding.
 These shares, however, are not deemed outstanding for purposes of computing percentage beneficial ownership of any other person.
-The percentage of our share capital before this offering is based on 159,969,327 shares of common stock outstanding on February 11, 2004.
+The percentage of our share capital before this offering is based on 157,403,318 shares of common stock outstanding on November 7, 2005.